There has never been a more important time

 - Ongoing support during the Pandemic: BMRA will continue to support its members during the pandemic, be it offering specific advice over the phone, or through real time bulletins.

-- Brexit: Are you ready for January 1, 2021?
-Businesses will continue to face challenges in regard to Brexit, be it immigration or exports.
-We remain in close contact with relevant government departments, so that we can support you no matter what type of Brexit we face. we have already had some success, for example there will be no tariffs imposed on almost all scrap metals.
+- Brexit: Businesses will continue to face challenges in regard to Brexit, be it immigration or exports.
+We remain in close contact with relevant government departments to support members.
+We have already had some success, for example there will be no tariffs imposed on almost all scrap metals.

 - Employment support: BMRA members can access a free telephone helpline for advice.
 This offers further support during the pandemic as well as advice on a range of issues, such as employment, commercial legal, and tax.